Porichoi

-Porichoi is a 2013 Bengali Language drama film written and directed by Rupali Guha.
-This film was Joey Debroy's debut in Bengali film industry.
-The film is a story of father-daughter relationship and a handsome young boy who helps them to rediscover their relationship.
+Porichoi is a 2013 Indian Bengali-language drama film written and directed by Rupali Guha.
+It is the story of a father-daughter relationship and a handsome young boy who helps them to rediscover it.
 Played by Prosenjit Chatterjee, Joey Debroy and Indrani Chakraborty, the story highlights Bengali-speaking Asians living in the UK who finds various means to stay connected with their homeland, especially during adversities.
 It was released on 21 July 2013.

-Joey Debroy is making his debut in Bengali film industry as a hero.
-Rupali is the daughter of film director Basu Chatterjee, and makes her directorial debut in Bengal with this film.
+Debroy made his debut in the Bengali film industry as a hero, while Guha is the daughter of film director Basu Chatterjee, and makes her directorial debut in Bengal with this film.
+The international cast also includes veteran British-Bangladeshi actor Ifte Amed in a dynamic negative role.

 Plot

-Porichoi is Anupam, Rimi and Fahim's story as the two get re-introduced to each other after twelve years and the third one helps them rediscover their father-daughter relationship.
-Anupam had left for UK leaving Rimi and her mother behind.
-Rimi takes off to the UK to reconnect with her estranged father.
-She comes in terms with her father's lifestyle in UK.
-Rimi also befriends a British-Bangladeshi boy Fahim played by Joey Debroy.
-The movie focuses on Rimi, Anupam and Fahim's world and as it gets disintegrated, they are all forced to look within themselves.
+Twelve years later, Fahim helped Anupam and Rimi to reunite, enabling them to rebuild their father-daughter relationship.
+Anupam had previously left for the UK, leaving Rimi and her mother behind.
+Rimi then travels to the UK to reconnect with her estranged father.
+She comes to terms with his lifestyle there.
+She also befriends Fahim, a British-Bangladeshi boy played by Joey Debroy.
+The film focuses on the lives of Rimi, Anupam and Fahim.
+When their worlds begin to fall apart, the characters are forced to look inwards.

-The international cast also includes renowned British - Bangladeshi actor Ifte Amed in a dynamic negative role.